 If you have survived a dog attack, you may be feeling very vulnerable.
 Dog bite injuries can require extensive recovery, both physically and emotionally.
 If someone else’s dog has injured you, you may be eligible for compensation.
 Unfortunately, recovering it is often much more difficult than it should be.
 A dog bite lawyer in Fairfax, VA can help.

-The Parrish Law Firm, PLLC has been helping dog bite victims put their lives back together for years.
+The Virginia dog bite lawyers at Parrish Law Firm, PLLC have been helping dog bite victims put their lives back together for years.
 For a free evaluation of what your claim is worth and how Jim and his team can help you collect what you deserve, call us now at 571-229-1800.

 Protect Your Legal Rights